 Our Computing and Online Safety lead is Mr T Venus.

-Our Computing and Online Safety link Govenor is TBC
+Our Computing and Online Safety link Governor is Mr N Perry.

 For curriculum coverage, please read here:

 At Springvale Primary School, we aim to integrate Computing throughout the wider curriculum as well as teaching specific Computing skills discretely.
 We intend to provide our children with the skills they will need in secondary school and adult life.

 The Computing curriculum is divided into three key strands:

 - Computer Programmers